Entropy Inequalities for Sums in Prime Cyclic Groups: Introduction

-We say $T:\zpz\to\zpz$ is a measure preserving map if $\mu\left( T^{-1}(A) \right)=\mu(A)$ for each $A\in\mathcal{B}(\zpz)$.
-Since we use the simple counting measure $\mu$ on $\zpz$ as a reference measure, it is easy to see that measure-preserving maps applied to a random variable preserve the entropy.
-The question then becomes: \begin{ques} Given the distributions of $X$ and $Y$, can we identify measure-preserving maps $T_1$ and $T_2$ that minimize $H\left( T_1(X) \oplus T_2(Y) \right)$? \end{ques} Clearly if $(T_1, T_2)$ is such a minimizing pair, one would immediately have that $H\left( X\oplus Y \right) \geq H\left( T_1(X) \oplus T_2(Y) \right)$.
-What makes the question somewhat challenging is that the entropy of the sum captures both the algebraic structural similarity of supports of the two random variables, as well as the similarity of the shape of the two distributions.
+This is a combinatorial question, but what makes the question somewhat challenging is that the entropy of the sum captures both the algebraic structural similarity of supports of the two random variables and the similarity of the shape of the two distributions.
 We have to control both similarities to minimize the entropy of the sum.
+Our main result stated in Theorem \ref{thm:main} below does not tell us the explicit form of the permutation pair $(\sigma_1, \sigma_2)$ in general, but one can identify specific ways of $\sigma_1$ and $\sigma_2$ under some shape regularity conditions.
+Nevertheless, our main result is the first non-trivial entropy lower-bound of the sum in the prime cyclic group, and provides a constructive solution.

-Given that measure-preserving maps with respect to counting measure are easily seen to be rearrangements (or permutations) of $\zpz$, notions of rearrangement are key for our study.
+Given that measure permutation maps which can be easily seen to be rearrangements of $\zpz$, notions of rearrangement are key for our study.
 The main ingredients of our approach are rearrangement inequalities in prime cyclic groups and function ordering in the sense of majorization.
 Such inequalities were first studied by Hardy, Littlewood and P\'olya \cite{HLP88:book} on the integers, and extended by Lev \cite{Lev01} to the prime cyclic groups.
 Based on the foundation these works provide, we will exploit several notions of rearrangements below.

 {\bf Organization of this note.} We start with basic definitions of various notions of rearrangement as well as entropy in Section~\ref{sec:prelim}.
 Our main results are described in Section~\ref{sec:main} and include a general inequality for R\'enyi entropies (of arbitrary order $\alpha\in[0,\infty]$) of convolutions.
 By specializing to specific values of $\alpha$, one obtains several interesting applications, with the most interesting being to Littlewood-Offord-type phenomena, which are discussed in Section \ref{section:applications}.
 A remark on the distributions that appear in the lower bound is made in Section~\ref{sec:canon}.
 The subsequent sections contain the proofs of the main results.